 vit is a composite error representing statistical noise~ iid N(0,σ2v) and

-uit is a technical inefficiency effect. ~
+uit is a technical inefficiency effect ~ iid N+(0, σu2).
+If u=0 then the hospital is 100% efficient and if u>0 the there is some inefficiency.

 As no price data were available, linear programming (LP) methods were used to construct Xit: X(xit) without requiring any explicit assumptions concerning functional forms or associated weights.
 In this paper, these aggregate inputs were used to create the dependent variable in (3).
-In the absence of any variation in the output vector then the LP is equivalent to the standard Data Envelopment Analysis (DEA) LP used to compute the reciprocal of the it-th technical efficiency score under the assumption of constant returns to scale.
+If there is no variation in the output vector (Y=1) a new approach (O’Donnell, 2010) considered then the LP is equivalent to the standard Data Envelopment Analysis (DEA) LP used to compute the reciprocal of the it-th technical efficiency score under the assumption of constant returns to scale.

 Finally, Maximum Likelihood were used to estimate the Cobb-Douglas specification.
 These estimates are reported in table 1 and all of them have the expected signs and are significantly different from zero at the 1 % level (except Teaching status at the 5% level).